ipfs/specs/keystore/readme.md

     'ipfs key send' is a command used to share keypairs with other trusted users.

 	It will first look up the peer specified and print out their information and prompt the user "are you sure? [y/n]" before sending the keypair.
+The target peer must be online and dialable in order for the key to be sent.

 	Note: while it is still managed through the keystore, ipfs will prevent you from sharing your nodes private key with anyone else.